Renzi to present national plan to strengthen Italy's quake defences

 "Here the ground doesn't stop shaking, I don't know, I have the impression a huge rift will open and we will all fall in it," said Roberto De Cesaris, a resident in Amatrice.

-A large state funeral is scheduled to take place in Amatrice on Tuesday for many of the more than 240 people who died in the town.
-State funerals for 35 of the victims were celebrated on Saturday in the town of Ascoli Piceno.
+A large funeral will take place in Amatrice on Tuesday for many of the almost 230 people who died there.